MizukiSonoko/pyramid-login-sql/README.md

 # Pyramid login using sql.

-This Project is the thing which added SQL function to a `tutorial <https://github.com/Pylons/pyramid/tree/1.3-branch/docs/tutorials/wiki2/src/authorization/>`.
+This Project is the thing which added SQL function to a [tutorial](https://github.com/Pylons/pyramid/tree/1.3-branch/docs/tutorials/wiki2/src/authorization/>).

 ## Additional function & change